CodeAlamin2024/DataScience-Project/README.md

 ---

 ## Expected Findings
-- Insights on which technical factors most strongly correlate with profitability
+- I want to understand which technical factors most strongly correlate with profitability
 - Understanding of how market timing affects trade outcomes
 - A model capable of estimating the probability of success before a trade executes
 - Visualized performance metrics (equity curve, drawdown, Sharpe ratio, etc.)

 ---

-## Tools & Technologies
+## Tools Used
 | Category | Tools |
 |-----------|--------|
 | Language | Python |